 The focus of the chapters included here is almost entirely on Japanese crew member Hachi, headstrong and determined to better himself while equally convinced his destiny is off Earth.
 He’s training to be a part of the Jupiter mission, yet the instigator of it is more interested in the piloting skills of Hachi’s father.

-As in the first volume, despite the technological surface, it’s humanity that interests Yukimura, and his questions are many.
+As in the Planetes 01, despite the technological surface, it’s humanity that interests Yukimura, and his questions are many.
 Is it necessary to sacrifice a caring side to devote oneself to being among the elite?
 Is it biologically possible to suppress love in favour of achievement?
 There’s a fantastic sequence near the end where Hachi and his co-pilot crash land, yet have a slim chance of survival if they can keep up a pace of 4.5 kilometres per hour to reach a settlement.
 If not their oxygen will expire, and so will they.
 There’s nothing like an endurance test with your life at stake to focus the mind, and Yukimura pulls off what might otherwise be beyond credibility in very satisfying fashion.

-The Jupiter colony may appear an incredible accomplishment, but that’s not the way eco-terrorists the Space Defence League see it as they target the mission and all involved with it.
+The Jupiter colony may appear an incredible accomplishment, but that’s not the way eco-terrorists of the Space Defence League see it as they target the mission and all involved with it.
 Their viewpoint is that space should remain exempt from the greed and excess that’s devastated areas of Earth, and Hachi has a few encounters with them.